LSEG-API-Samples/Article.RDPLibrary.Python.NotebookAutoCompletion/README.md

 For the library that keeps involving like RDP Libraries, this is an inconvenient even the RDP Library itself is easy to use.

-### Disclaimer

-As this notebook is based on alpha version **1.0.0.a7** of the Python library, the method signatures, data formats, etc. are subject to change.

 ## <a id="autocompletion"></a>IPython Autocompletion

 Fortunately, the JupyterLab and Jupyter Notebook comes with the [IPython magic command](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-config) ```%config Completer.use_jedi = False``` that enables the library/function autocompletion (like *IntelliSense* in Microsoft development environment term).